 If you’re a member of a nonprofit, there’s one statement that is true: Budgets are limited.

 No matter your industry, we understand that nonprofits regularly track every expense, and squeezing marketing dollars out of your total revenue can seem almost impossible.
 However, we also know that digital marketing is the biggest way to measure your ROI.
-Luckily, we have a tool in our arsenal that not many nonprofits are aware of that can stretch your marketing dollars further than you ever thought possible.
+Luckily, there's a way to stretch your marketing dollars further than you ever thought possible.
 We’re talking Google Grants.

 Google Grants allows nonprofit organizations (organizations that are registered as 501(c)(3)) to qualify for up to $10,000 per month in ad spend.